-Although Susan has already begun to speak of the "substance" (Foe 51) she has lost, she retains a belief that her "store gives the truth" (Foe 51).
-As the novel progresses, she loses this certainty about truth altogether, and, with this loss, she loses the certainty in the rown existence.
+36 Although Susan has already begun to speak of the "substance" (Foe 51) she has lost, she retains a belief that her "story gives the truth" (Foe 51).
+As the novel progresses, she loses thus certainty about truth altogether, and, with this loss, she loses her certainty in her own existence.

 Like the lives of the soldiers in the imaginary regiments.
-Susan's life is "drearily suspended till [the] writing is done" (Foe 63).
-Towards Foe's house, she begins to feel as we feel toward the home we are born in" (Foe 66); that is, she feels that Foe's space is her most natural environment, that she belongs in his house, within his framework.
+Susan's life is "drearily suspended till [the] writing is done" (For 63).
+Towards Foe's house, she begins to feel as we feel toward the home we are born in" (For 66): that is, she feels that Foe's space is her most natural environment, that she belongs in his house, within his framework.
 Having accepted his terms, Susan finally suffers the fate she once imagined for his other characters; she lapses into endless sleep inasmuch as she is finally erased from the tale of which she is, in some significant fashion, the source.